-STUDENT SERVICES AT ASU
+ENROLLMENT SERVICES AT ASU

-Arizona State University is a richly diverse academic setting with more than 50,000 students.
+Arizona State University is a richly diverse academic setting with more than 55,000 students.
 The ASU student may be a traditional 18- to 24-year-old, a recent high school graduate, a community college transfer, someone returning to college to pursue a degree, or a professional studying for an advanced degree or career change.
 The ASU student may live in residence halls, in on-campus housing for sororities or fraternities, or in one of the many communities in the metropolitan Phoenix area.
 Each of the 50 states and more than 100 countries have students enrolled at ASU.

 The university is organized into several distinct administrative areas.
-Student Affairs, one of these areas, is responsible for the delivery of a variety of services and developmental programs in support of students' educational pursuits.
-These programs and services are based upon human development research that advocates that a person develop culturally, emotionally, intellectually, morally, physically, psychologically, socially, and spiritually.
+University Undergraduate Initiatives, one of these areas, is responsible for the delivery of a variety of services in support of students' educational experiences.